 FIGURE 8.1.
-For the Bitters data, a regression tree for predicting the log salary of a baseball player, based on the number of years that he has played in the major leagues and the number of hits that he made in the previous year.
-At a given internal node, the label (of the form $X_f < t_k$) indicates the left-hand branch emanating from that split, and the right-hand branch corresponds to $X_f \ge t_k$.
+For the Hitters data, a regression tree for predicting the log solary of a baschall player, based on the number of years that he has played in the major leagues and the number of hits that he made in the previous year.
+At a given internal node, the label (of the form $X_j < t_k$ ) indicates the left-hand branch corresponds to $X_1 \ge t_k$ .
 For instance, the split at the top of the tree results in two large branches.
-The left-hand branch corresponds to Years>4.5, and the right-hand branch corresponds to Years>4.5.
+The left-hand branch corresponds to Years<4.5, and the right-hand branch corresponds to Years>4.5.
 The tree has two internal nodes and three terminal nodes, or leaves.
-The number in each leaf is the mean of the response for the observations that fall there.
+The number in each leaf is the mean of the response for the observations that full there.